MA Logic and Philosophy of MathematicsFind a programme

 - Essay Unit

-One Optional unit from:
+One optional unit

 - A second essay unit

-Please note, optional units can vary each year.
+Optional units can vary each year.

-An upper second-class honours degree (or equivalent) in Philosophy or Mathematics.
+An upper second-class honours degree (or equivalent) in philosophy or mathematics.

 See international equivalent qualifications on the International Office website.

 |Application method||Online application form|

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|